(888) 815-0802Sign In

 Requests for Product Information

 Businesses often use forms that enable inbound leads to request additional product information.
 These may include contact forms, demo requests and pricing requests.
-You may find that leads that fill out a particular request form (such as a request for pricing form) are higher value leads than others.
-Leads requesting specialized information can then be automatically assigned to reps that will prioritize them.
+You may find that leads that fill out a particular request form (such as a request for pricing form) are higher-value leads than others.
+Leads requesting specialized information can then be automatically assigned to reps who will prioritize them.

 Job Title

 While marketers put significant time into creating elaborate customer profiles, for many B2B companies, perhaps no factor is more significant than a job title.
-Most of the time, for example, a Chief Operating Officer is more likely to be a decision-maker than a Sr. Project Manager.
-That’s why many companies using marketing automation systems ask for the information up front, then adjust lead scores based on job titles that are more likely to represent key decision makers.
+Most of the time, for example, a Chief Operating Officer is more likely to be a decision-maker than a senior project Manager.
+That’s why many companies using marketing automation systems ask for the information up front and then adjust lead scores based on job titles that are more likely to represent key decision makers.

 Named Accounts

 According to data from Sirius Decisions, 92% of B2B marketers cite account-based marketing as “extremely important” to their overall marketing strategy.
-When inbound leads come in from high value target accounts, this can be one of the most important prioritization triggers available.
-A variety of tools like Clearbit and 6Sense can help reps automatically recognize web visitors from named accounts.
+When inbound leads come in from high value target accounts, this can be one of the most important prioritization triggers.
+Various tools like Clearbit and 6Sense can help reps automatically recognize web visitors from named accounts.
 And the Revenue.io Guided Selling engine can automatically prioritize those leads for reps in real time.

 Overall Lead Score

-Marketers frequently use lead scores in order to help determine when leads are ready to hand over to sales – what many companies call “marketing qualified leads.”
-A lead requesting a product demo, for example, may be assigned 20 points, while a lead that clicks in an email may earn just 3 points.
-It’s up to each company to define a lead score threshold that signals Sales that a lead is ready to be contacted by a sales rep. You can enable sales reps to see lead scores via email alerts, or in screen-pops during inbound calls.
+Marketers frequently use lead scores to help determine when leads are ready to hand over to sales – what many companies call “marketing qualified leads.”
+For example, a lead requesting a product demo may be assigned 20 points, while a lead that clicks in an email may earn just 3 points.
+It’s up to each company to define a lead score threshold that signals Sales that a lead is ready to be contacted by a sales rep. You can enable sales reps to see lead scores via email alerts or screen pops during inbound calls.
 Reps can also sort by lead score within their CRM.

 Other Factors to Help Prioritize Inbound Lead Response